BrazilianHomewrecker/gosimulator/README.md

 5. Save file on sd card and use it through Custom route.

 6. Open [issue](https://github.com/gosimulate/gosimulator/issues) here with name [ROUTE] - NAME_OF_ROUTE and post txt file in.
-This helps other users use same route
+This helps other users use the same route

 [Example](https://github.com/gosimulate/gosimulator/issues/1)

-**Keep in mind, Custom user defined routes will be added in one of the future releases**
+**Keep in mind, Custom user defined routes will no longer be added in one of the future releases**

 **Interested in what a route looks like?**